reselbob/simple_ansible/README.md

 `git clone https://github.com/reselbob/simple_ansible.git`

-Then, navigate tot he working directory:
+Then, navigate to the working directory:

 `cd simple_ansible`

-Finally, invoke the code in the Vagrantfile by executing the following command:
+Finally, invoke the code in the `Vagrantfile` by executing the following command:

 `vagrant up`

-The command set, `vagrant up` will create a `RHEL 8` virtual machine as defined in the Vagrant file.
-In turn the Vagrantfile will call the accompanying Ansible Playbook, [`simple_rhel.yaml`](simple_rhel.yml) to provision the newly created virtual machine with the utilities, [`bash-completion`](https://github.com/scop/bash-completion), [`vim`](https://www.vim.org/) and [`nmon`](http://nmon.sourceforge.net/pmwiki.php).
+The command set, `vagrant up` will create a `RHEL 8` virtual machine as defined in the `Vagrantfile`.
+In turn the `Vagrantfile` will call the accompanying [Ansible playbook](https://www.redhat.com/en/topics/automation/what-is-an-ansible-playbook), [`simple_rhel.yaml`](simple_rhel.yml) to provision the newly created virtual machine.
+The virtual machine will be provisioned with the utilities, [`bash-completion`](https://github.com/scop/bash-completion), [`vim`](https://www.vim.org/) and [`nmon`](http://nmon.sourceforge.net/pmwiki.php).
 Also, the Ansible Playbook will create the user, `cooluser` on the VM and assign that user the password, `Password1`.

 The VM you'll create supports bridged networking and will be assigned an IP address dynamically using the your network's DHCP server.